epi-analysis/SRCP_docs/docs/source/index.rst

 This wiki provides a guide for the users of the MRC Epidemiology Secure Research Computing Platform (SRCP).

 SRCP is a platform provided by the University of Cambridge `Research Computing Service <https://docs.hpc.cam.ac.uk/srcp/index.html>`__.
 It allows researchers to access valuable datasets for research, similar to a secure reference library.
 Rather than extracts of individual level data being ‘released,’ SRCP provides access to a secure analytics environment so researchers bring analysis to the data.
-Results are vetted before being removed from the platform.
+Results are checked before being removed from the platform to make sure sensitive data is not being removed.

 SRCP has standard analysis software such as R and Python available, along with tools for more specialist ’omics analyses.
 There is scope to add new software that is not currently available, which is assessed on a case by case basis.